attilammagyar/ai-cat/README.md

 " requests more information or otherwise fails to produce a usable replacement, " then the conversation is opened in a new tab for editing.
 From there, the " `:AI` command can be used to continue it.
-(See above.) function!
+(See above.)
+"
+" NOTE: only the selected lines and the name of the edited file are sent to the "       AI, so make sure that they contain all the necessary information. function!
 AICatTabComplete() range
     let l:begin_line = line("'<")
     let l:end_line = line("'>")